TomDDG/ZXPicoIF2Lite/README.md

 4. Set the `MAXROMS` number to match the number of ROMs

 Use the examples in the header file already as a guide.

+## Z80 & SNA Snapshot Compatibility
+As of v0.3 the interface supports z80 & SNA snapshots that have been converted into a ROM cartridge.
+I've included a small utility, [Z80toROM](https://github.com/TomDDG/ZXPicoIF2Lite/blob/main/z80torom.c), which converts snapshots into the correct format to include in the `roms_lite.h` and `picoif2lite_lite.h` files.

 ## ZXC2 Cartridge Compatibility
 While researching how to get the 128k ROM editor working on the device, before the ROMCS change, I remembered [Paul Farrow's FruitCake website](http://www.fruitcake.plus.com/Sinclair/Interface2/Interface2_ResourceCentre.htm) and the numerous cartridges and ROMs he had created.
 Some of those ROMs require software based bank switching and also for the unit to be disabled.
 Now that I could control the ROMCS line it was relatively easy to adapt the Pico code so that it could be compatible with Paul's ZX2 cartridge.
 As ZX2 compatibility isn't always desirable, due to it constantly scanning the top 64kB of ROM until you tell it not to, I added a toggle so that you can chose whether you want ZX2 compatibility or just run the unit as originally intended.